HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/examples/nlp/DataModelTests/ReadMe.md

 ```scala
 EdisonDataModel.populate(taList)
 ```
-use a generator sensor util.f [TextAnnotation=>Sentence], apply it on the current graph to  add items of type Sentence to the graph.
+use a generator sensor sensor.f: TextAnnotation=>Sentence, apply it on the current graph to  add items of type Sentence to the graph.

 ```scala
 EdisonDataModel.populateWith(sensor.f, 'dTos)
 ```
-Here sensor.f is a very simple function because the TextAnnotation already has the Sentences in it and can just return those to be added to the graph.
+Here sensor.f is a very simple function because if you see the TextAnnotation class it already has the Sentences in it and can just return those to be added to the graph.
 Notice, *populate* just adds the nodes and *populateWith* adds the nodes and uses an edge to establish the connections.
 ```scala
 def f(x: TextAnnotation): List[Sentence] = x.sentences().toList
 ```
 ####Using matching sensors

-There is no need that to have a generating sensor but the user can use a matching sensor [(T,U)=>Boolean] that checks whether some conditions hold to connect two types node.
+There is no need that to have a generating sensor but the user can use a matching sensor:(T,U)=>Boolean that checks whether some conditions hold to connect two types node.
 In other words depending on the availability of the sensors, sometimes it makes more sense to populate the graph using these kind of boolean matching sensors.
 The declaration is exactly the same as the generator sensors